 1727: The vision stepping to Reality

 Maharaja Jai Singh II finally realized his dreams into reality.
 His excellence and brilliance along with Vidyadhar Bhattacharya constructed the city with grace and royalty.
-With their advancement, the city was titled as the best planned city in Indian Subcontinent.
+With their advancement, the city was titled as the best-planned city in the Indian Subcontinent.
 And thus, this title was becoming popular at the global level.
 In the year 1853, the prince of whales decided to visit this city Jaipur.
-The king jai Singh II was a believer of the quote “Atithi Devo Bhawah” which signifies that every guest resembles to almighty.
+King Jai Singh II was a believer of the quote “Atithi Devo Bhawah” which signifies that every guest resembles almighty.
 With such a thought in his mind, he ordered all workmen to paint the city Pink in the honor of the prince.
-When the prince initiated his journey to Jaipur, he was overwhelmed by demonstrating the beauty of the city which was painted pink and thus, he titled the Jaipur city as “PinkCity”.
+When the prince initiated his journey to Jaipur, he was overwhelmed by demonstrating the beauty of the city which was painted pink, and thus, he titled the Jaipur city as “pink city”.

 Jaipur international airport, Sanganer offers one essential mode to fly by and on Jaipur.
 Everyday scheduling includes many airline flights on the airport which connects the journey of Jaipur with other places.

-Golden Triangle serves the circuit of tourism in India which includes three destinations namely Delhi, Agra and Jaipur.
+Golden Triangle serves the circuit of tourism in India which includes three destinations namely Delhi, Agra, and Jaipur.
 The golden triangle tourism includes the initial and final destination as Delhi covering Agra and Jaipur in the journey.
-This journey is known as golden triangle because of its triangular geometry formed by covering New Delhi, Jaipur and Agra on the map.
-He tourists starts their triangle journey from Indian capital Delhi and then to the visitation to Taj Mahal in Agra and then ending the journey by living in the rich heritage of Jaipur.
+This journey is known as the golden triangle because of its triangular geometry formed by covering New Delhi, Jaipur, and Agra on the map.
+The tourists start their triangle journey from Indian capital Delhi and then to the visitation to Taj Mahal in Agra and then ending the journey by living in the rich heritage of Jaipur.
 This circuit of tourism is 1000 Km by road Ingress with each interval led by 4 to 6 hours of drive.

-Golden triangle offers the best tourism in India which is coined as one of the most wanted tour package in India.
+Golden Triangle offers the best tourism in India which is coined as one of the most wanted tour packages in India.
 Every month Golden triangle tour package is served to more than 1000 international visitors in a month.
-Golden Triangle promise the tour to the exploration of rich heritage of India meant in the city Agra, Delhi and Jaipur.
-These three places serve the grass root level defining the richness and uniqueness of the Indian culture and traditions in detail.
+Golden Triangle promises the tour to the exploration of the rich heritage of India meant in the city Agra, Delhi, and Jaipur.
+These three places serve the grass-root level defining the richness and uniqueness of the Indian culture and traditions in detail.

 PADHAROH NI MAAHRE DES!